 CFC maintained cash balances with financial institutions considered by management as credit-worthy and strong, which may occasionally exceed limits insured by the Federal Deposit Insurance Corporation (FDIC).
-Approximately \$167,837 and \$627,000 of balances in money market and other accounts with banks as of December 31, 2014 and 2013, respectively, was not insured by FDIC or otherwise secured.
+Approximately \$177,711 and \$167,837 of balances in money market and other accounts with banks as of December 31, 2015 and 2014, respectively, was not insured by FDIC or otherwise secured.
 Management believes that the risk of loss is not significant because of the underlying strength and credit worthiness of the financial institutions in which these deposits were held.
 CFC has not experienced any loss of assets resulting from a bank run or collapse in the past

-Approximately 53% and 29% of CFC's revenues from grants and other cash sources for the year ended December 31, 2014 came from federal sources and UWGH, respectively.
-For the year ended December 31, 2013, approximately 56% and 19% of its revenues were from federal grants and UWGH, respectively.
+Approximately 52% and 25% of CFC's revenues from grants and other cash revenue sources for the year ended December 31, 2015 came from federal sources and UWGH, respectively.
+For the year ended December 31, 2014, approximately 53% and 29% of its revenues from grants and other cash revenue sources were from federal grants and UWGH, respectively.
 Loss of funds from these sources would have a material impact on the future operations of CFC.

-Receivables from federal grants and UWGH accounted for almost 82% and 84% of total receivables at December 31, 2014 and 2013, respectively.
+Receivables from federal grants and UWGH accounted for almost 75% and 82% of total receivables at December 31, 2015 and 2014, respectively.
 Management believes that credit risks related to these receivables are low because of the credit worthiness of federal funding agencies and UWGH.